 Never mind all of those commercials advertising erectile dysfunction (ED) medications, filled with romantic innuendo and images of happy couples strolling hand-in-hand on the beach.
 For many men, ED is embarrassing to talk about.
 What many men don’t know is that ED could signal other serious health risks, including heart disease, and should be assessed.

-“Beyond embarrassment, a man may not talk about ED because he doesn’t have a sexual partner,” says Dr. Jordan Siegel, a board-certified urologist specializing in men’s sexual health, affiliated with Sharp Grossmont Hospital.
+“Beyond embarrassment, a man may not talk about ED because he doesn’t have a sexual partner,” says Dr. Robert Eisenberg, a board-certified urologist specializing in men’s sexual health, affiliated with Sharp Grossmont Hospital.
 “If he does, perhaps there’s a perception — whether perceived or real — that the partner isn’t interested in sex, so why say anything.”

 “Some men just never bring it up because it’s something that may otherwise be overlooked during a typical office visit,” he added.
 “But they should.”